PrecieuxMudibu/Learn_Flutter/README.md

 # namer_app

-It's my first Flutter project.
+It is my first Flutter project.
-It's a namer app.
+It is a namer app.
 It generates names when we click on the button.

 ## Getting Started